versilov/exlearn/docs/elixir_modules.md

 #### Return

-The function return a handle that must be passed to the other functions in order for them to know on which network to operate.
+The function returns a handle that must be passed to the other functions in order for them to know on which network to operate.

 #### Schemas